Douglas0102/chocolate_inventory/README.md

 - Sorting product `sort_products` function to sort list of products based on specifying sorting key.

-- The function to the grouping if the products will be by name, price, price, or stock.
+- The function to the grouping if the products will be by name, price, or stock.

 - The ease of arranging the data either as either increasing or decreasing.